 Risks, exposure and risk management

-Castellum defines risk as an uncertainty factor that may affect the ability to achieve company goals.
-Risk management involves a structured decision-making process with the aim of balancing the desire to limit uncertainty with achieving the objective.
-In order to assess the effect of identified risks, an internal risk rating is carried out where each risk is assessed, both from the perspective of impact and probability.
+Castellum defines risk as an uncertainty factor that may affect the company’s ability to achieve its objectives.
+Risk management aims at balancing the desire to limit risk and achieving objectives.
+In order to assess the effect of identified risks, an internal risk rating is conducted in which each risk is assessed, from the perspectives of impact and probability.
 This process

 To facilitate risk management, Castellum has chosen to classify risks into the following categories:

-- External environment — risks due to the influence of external factors and events
+• Business environment — risks due to the influence of external factors and events

 • Strategic risks — risks associated with reputation or the ownership of Castellum’s property portfolio

 • Operational risks — risks associated with routine administration of Castellum’s property holdings